aroussel-data/autocompleter/README_FR.md

 - But then if I wanted to use something like `bisect` to do a binary search, I'd need the data structure to have a hashed key, which would mean iterating over the whole strucutre to add the key anyway, which seems equivalent in performance to my current solution.
+- Definitely would need to add some input checking because atm if we pass in nothing it matches everything